lovespotify/lovespotify.github.io/eda.md

 # Exploratory Data Analysis

 ## Feature Description and Distribution
-Using the data collected via MillionSongs and the Spotify API, we arrive at a list of features related to the intrinsic audio quality of the song, such as key and aousticness, and features related to non-audio qualities, namely popularity and whether the song is explicit or not.
+Using the data collected via MillionSongs and the Spotify API, we arrive at a list of features related to the intrinsic audio quality of the song, such as key and acousticness, and features related to non-audio qualities, namely popularity and explicitness.
 We consider both types of variables as potential features of our final model.
-Most of the potential features are quantitative variables, with the exeption of explicit, which we later convert to a binary variable.
+Most of the potential features are quantitative variables, with the exeption of explicit, which we convert to a binary variable.
+The complete list of

 *insert image of song.describe() table here and describe any interesting trends*